 The Company completes an ongoing review of its requirements for additional capital resources.
 In December, 2010, the Company received \$1.7M from SDTC for Plug-in Hybrid Electric Vehicle Battery Development and also raised Cdn \$5 million in consideration of a 6% secured promissory note and 500,000 common share purchase warrants exercisable for a period of 36 months.
 In August, 2011, the Company received another \$1.6 million from SDTC for Plug-in Hybrid Electric Vehicle Battery Development.
 During the quarter ended December 31, 2011, the Company received \$1.3 million from Hydro One and \$0.1 million from Manitoba Hydro.
 During the quarter ended June 30, 2012, the Company received another \$1.2 million from SDTC for Plug-in Hybrid Electric Vehicle Battery Development and \$0.1 million from Manitoba Hydro.
 During the quarter ended March 31, 2013, the Company received another \$0.1 million from Manitoba Hydro.
-During the current quarter, the Company received \$0.1 million from Ontario Power Authority.
+During the quarter ended September 30, 2013, the Company received \$0.1 million from Ontario Power Authority.

-A subsidiary company of Electrovaya Inc., 1408871 Ontario Inc., has signed a term sheet for \$6.3 million financing at 8.75% for 18 months, secured by a first mortgage on its land and building, a General Security Agreement, an assignment of an interest reserve for \$551 and a guarantee by Electrovaya Inc. Funding is subject to finalizing certain terms and conditions.
+On February 10, 2014, Electrovaya Inc.issued a promissory note to a syndicate of lenders for \$6.3 million at 8.25% per annum for 24 months, secured by a first mortgage on its land and building, a General Security Agreement, an assignment of an interest reserve for \$485, intercorporate guarantees from 1408871 Ontario Inc. and Electrovaya Corp, a guarantee from the controlling shareholder and one million common share purchase warrants at an exercise price of Cnd \$0.65 per share exercisable immediately for a period of 24 months.